Raju Gari Gadhi (film series)

 Raju Gari Gadhi, also known as RGG, is a series of Indian Telugu-language comedy horror films created and directed by Ohmkar.
 While the first film Raju Gari Gadhi (2015) is an original plot, Raju Gari Gadhi 2 (2017) and Raju Gari Gadhi 3 (2019) are remakes of Pretham (2016) and Dhilluku Dhuddu 2 (2019), respectively.

-Ohmkar's brother Ashwin Babu played the character "Ashwin" in all the films, and is the only actor to appear in every film of the series.
-The first film opened in 2015 to mixed reviews but it was commercially successful.
-This led director Ohmkar to continue the film series.
+Ohmkar's brother, Ashwin Babu, who played the character "Ashwin" in all three films, is the only actor to appear in each film of the series.
+The first film opened in 2015 to mixed reviews but was commercially successful.
+This led Ohmkar to continue the film series.

 Films

 Raju Gari Gadhi/RGG 1

 The film is jointly produced by Varahi Chalana Chitram, AK Entertainments Pvt.
 Ltd and OAK Entertainments Pvt.
 Ltd. The film received mixed reviews but it was commercially successful.
 The film revolves around TV channel plan to host a reality show in a haunted house near Nandigama.
 Dead bodies of 34 people have resurfaced there for over a period of time.
 Seven individuals namely, Ashwin (Ashwin Babu), Nandu (Chethan Cheenu), Barbie (Eshanya), Bala Tripura Sundari (Dhanya Balakrishna), Shivudu (Dhanraj), M Y Danam (Shankar) and Bujjimma (Vidyullekha Raman) are selected for the show.
 Program head Pakoddi (Prabhas Sreenu) and Chekodi (Raghu Babu) have arranged all kinds of scares for the contestants.
 The rest of the story revolves about what incidents, the individuals face as the show progress and find the truth of that hanuted house.